Wintersburg Japanese Mission at Historic Wintersburg

+The Wintersburg Japanese Mission complex is comprised of three buildings: the 1909-1910 Mission, the 1910 Manse (parsonage), and the 1934 Wintersburg Japanese Church.
 The Wintersburg Japanese Mission complex is on the Furuta farm at Historic Wintersburg, and was named one of America's 11 Most Endangered Historic Places in 2014 and designated a National Treasure historic place in 2015 by the National Trust for Historic Preservation.
 This is an endangered historic place and is not currently open to the public.

 The Wintersburg Japanese Mission was the center of activity for the early 20th Century Japanese pioneer community in Orange County.
 It is one of the oldest Japanese missions of any denomination in Southern California.
 During World War II, the Mission buildings were boarded up and the clergy followed their congregation into confinement.
 The majority of those associated with the Wintersburg Japanese Mission were incarcerated at the Colorado River Relocation Center, also known as Poston, near Parker, Arizona.
-In 1945, the clergy and congregation of the Wintersburg Japanese Mission returned to Orange County to rebuild their lives.The National Trust for Historic Preservation,
+In 1945, the clergy and congregation of the Wintersburg Japanese Mission returned to Orange County to rebuild their lives.

 Preservationists have been working with the current property owner with a goal of historic preservation as a permanent heritage site with public park uses.
 The property is an endangered historic place and is currently not open to the public.

 Urashima, Mary.
 Historic Wintersburg. .
 Accessed March 14, 2018. http://historicwintersburg.blogspot.com/.

 General Plan Historical Element.
 City of Huntington Beach, California. .
 Accessed March 15, 2018. https://www.huntingtonbeachca.gov/government/departments/planning/gp/.